International English Language Testing System (IELTS)

 You cannot register or take the test without a valid ID (passport, UK residence permit or EU Identity card).
 You must send us a copy of your ID to register and bring the same original ID on test day.
 You will not be allowed to take the test without an original ID, and will not receive a refund.
 If you have any questions, please contact eltc.IELTS@sheffield.ac.uk

 Your IELTS test results will usually be available 13 days after the test.
 On that day, they will be posted to you.
-It is also possible to collect them from the ELTC in person.
-To do this, you will need to bring your identity document with you.
-Results are never given by telephone, e-mail or SMS.
+It is not currently possible to collect any IELTS test results in person.

-If you would like to ask us a question about our IELTS tests here at the ELTC, please contact us by e-mail at eltc.IELTS@sheffield.ac.uk or phone at 0114 2224931.
-Our office hours are Monday to Friday 9am till 4pm.
+If you would like to ask us a question about our IELTS tests here at the ELTC, please email eltc.IELTS@sheffield.ac.uk or phone at +44 114 222 4931.
+Our office hours are Monday to Friday 9am-4pm.